 Moving on to the next generation of characters, I love the fact that the fleet is comprised of a generous portion of women and minorities.
 This representation is something that has been missing from contemporary cinema in general and dates older releases with every passing feature.
 At the head of that fleet is ace pilot Poe Dameron and The Last Jedi wastes no time reminding us exactly how and why Poe is the best pilot in the galaxy.
 But bringing the character forward, Poe’s rash and impulsive actions, while securing temporary victory over a single battle, do not show the wisdom and big-picture-thinking that a general would need to display.
 As the film progresses, Poe continues his flyboy attitude but through sacrifice and a touch of humility, he heads closer to being more than just a cocky glory-hunting hero, with Leia going so far as to say “Why are you looking at me?
 Follow him.”
 Having said that, I would say that may be a little undeserved.
 As great as Poe is, the introduction of Resistance Vice Admiral Holdo [Dern] is great, she has little time or tolerance for some jumped-up little pilot who feels his skills merit him having a seat at the table for every strategic conversation.
 Regrettably, while creating this strong leader and, let’s be honest, a wonderful Leia successor, they remove her in a sacrificial act.
 One I’ll come back to later.
 The other main plot thread, aside from the chase and the Jedi revelations is the one that will possibly receive the most flak for being largely filler.
 Finn awakes from his coma and continues his roguish, charming exploits, growing more honourable as we go.
 Along for the ride this time is impressionable engineer, Rose, who is still grieving the sister she lost in the film’s opening battle.
 While these two and their mission initially feels like a bit of an unnecessary diversion to spice up the visuals, add some variety and just give a prominent character something to do, it serves to raise some genuinely interesting talking points about war, duty and loyalty.
 From the outset we are shown that Rose’s sister is a hero, without her, Poe’s plan would have been for nought and the dreadnaught will still be active.
 By the end of the film, that heroic gesture is turned on its head; while Rose’s sister’s sacrifice still secured a powerful blow against the First Order, Rose’s actions feel discordant, erratic and ultimately unhelpful.
 She doesn’t secure the codebreaker, her actions lead to the fleet’s plan being exposed and she stops Finn from performing an action which would take out the First Order’s main gun.
 So why does she work?
 Why do I like her?
 To put it simply, because she’s right.
 Rose nearly kills herself stopping Finn and it seems reckless and stupid until she explains why: that in order to win this war, it has to be saving the people you love, otherwise what’s the point?
 Furthermore, the final shots of the film with that beautifully subtle force-nod shows a child inspired to look up from his downtrodden setting thanks to his brief encounter with the woman who showed him the universe can be a better place.
 If that isn’t the most mature and aware Star Wars character (and not in that “I can see you future” bullshit way), I don’t know who is.

 But for all my defence of this feature and heralding as this deep and profound feature, it has moments of remarkable stupidity.
 Snoke finally looks pretty good but holy crap he’s a wasted character, same with Phasma.
 I get the logic of dismissing all these setups but without any form of closure, we are just left with a conveyor belt of disposable faces who failed on the promise of satisfying intrigue and reveal.
 But to be fair, did we really need more to cover?
 Cramming so much into this film leaves, among other things, crazy pacing issues.
 While the editing, score work and directing should be praised for making this mammoth undertaking palatable, it’s frankly too much Star Wars and it is both overwhelming and stifling.
 This lack of methodical allowance for processing also means that things like trying to blur the lines of good and evil with mention of devil’s advocate weapons dealers is lost when the film speeds toward its conclusion with the standard good/evil split; albeit by another name according to Kylo Ren.
 Speaking of good and bad, I was filled with such confusion when Holdo sacrifices herself by jumping to light-speed through the pursuing First Order fleet.
 On the one hand, that shot and the sound design of its impact may possibly be the most beautiful shot of any Star Wars film.
 Having said that, for all its breath-taking spectacle, it raises a lot of questions, specifically, knowing going to hyperspace could have saved everyone weakens Holdo’s sacrifice because surely she could have done it sooner – or are we to believe this is the first instance of this happening?
 Who knows?
 It’s not addressed.
 Then there’s the bloody force ghosts and their force powers.
 I hate the force ghosts.
 HATE THEM!
 From a practical filmmaking level, an actor being an unaging spectre causing no end of difficulty and the fact that entities exist that can offer indispensable omnipotent advice from the other side yet do next to nothing is absolutely infuriating.
-So obviously Yoda turning up saying prophetic brilliance like “The greatest teacher failure is” will delight fans but pisses me off no end.
-Finally, one of the biggest negatives of all these Disney Star Wars films is they don’t say or do much, they build on what has come before but don’t stand above them which means they will always have a shadow cast over them.
+So obviously Yoda turning up saying prophetic brilliance like “The greatest teacher failure is” will delight fans but pisses me off no end; no matter how poignant his words are.
+Finally, one of the biggest negatives of all these Disney Star Wars films is they don’t appear to say or do much, they build on what has come before but don’t stand above them which means they will always have a shadow cast over them.

 15th December 2017